Preston H. Smith II

 Elizabeth K. Markovits

 Elizabeth Markovits teaches courses in political theory, ranging from ancient Greek thought to contemporary feminist and democratic theory.
-She is the author of The Politics of Sincerity: Frank Speech, Plato, and Democratic Judgment.
-She has published articles on Greek comedy and tragedy, and on women, carework, and democracy in the contemporary United States.
-Her current research focuses on problems of intergenerational justice in contemporary democratic theory and ancient Greek literature, as well as the intersections between citizenship, art, and responsibility.
+She is the author of Future Freedoms: Intergenerational Justice, Democratic Theory, and Ancient Greek Tragedy & Comedy (2018) and The Politics of Sincerity: Frank Speech, Plato, and Democratic Judgment (2008).
+She has published academic articles on rhetoric and politics, on Greek comedy and tragedy, and on women, carework, and democracy in the contemporary United States, as well as numerous op-eds.

 Christopher H. Pyle